Adriano Espaillat: 2012

-In 2012, Espaillat ran in the Democratic primary for New York's 13th congressional district, in a crowded field that included 42-year incumbent Charles Rangel.
+In 2012, Espaillat ran in the Democratic primary for New York's 13th congressional district, in a field that included 42-year incumbent veteran Charles Rangel.
 The seat had long been a majority-black district, but redistricting after the 2010 census made it a 55% Hispanic-majority district.
+Espaillat received endorsements from among others former Bronx borough presidents Fernando Ferrer and Adolfo Carrión Jr., former congressman Herman Badillo, and New York State Senator from the Bronx Gustavo Rivera.

-In the Democratic primary, which effectively determined the outcome in this heavily Democratic district, Rangel defeated Espaillat by a narrow margin, receiving 44% of the vote to Espaillat's 42%.
+Rangel narrowly defeated Espaillat, receiving 44% of the vote to Espaillat's 42%.
 The margin of victory was fewer than 1,000 votes.
 Espaillat carried the Bronx portion of the district and several areas in Upper Manhattan.

-The election was marked by reports that Spanish-speaking voters were either turned away at the polls or forced to use affidavit ballots.
-The New York City Board of Elections was also sharply criticized for its poor handling of the election and subsequent legal proceedings.
+The election was marked by accusations that Spanish-speaking voters were either turned away at the polls or required to use affidavit ballots.
+The New York City Board of Elections was criticized for poor handling of the election and subsequent legal proceedings.